Print Options

 All organic chemistry TAs should enroll in discussion section 1D01; all general chemistry TAs should enroll in discussion section 1D02.

-Instructor(s): Dr. Vera Dragisich Terms Offered: Autumn
+Instructor(s): Wuttig, A. Terms Offered: Autumn

 Note(s): All organic chemistry TAs should enroll in discussion section 1D01; all general chemistry TAs should enroll in discussion section 1D02.